2022 Córdoba Open

 The 2022 Córdoba Open was a men's tennis tournament played on outdoor clay courts.
-It was the 4th edition of the Córdoba Open, and part of the ATP Tour 250 series of the 2022 ATP Tour.
+It was the fourth edition of the Córdoba Open, and part of the ATP Tour 250 series of the 2022 ATP Tour.
 It took place at the Estadio Mario Alberto Kempes in Córdoba, Argentina, from 31 January until 6 February 2022.
+Sixth-seeded Albert Ramos Viñolas won the singles title.